xpnt0/xpnt0.github.io/_posts/2024-06-22-HTB-Writeup-Office.md

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240619163204.png)

 ## Shell as "ppotts" user
-- After extensive enumeration, the pentester noticed that port `8083` was `LISTENING` on all interfaces, but this was not reported in the `nmap` scan, likely due to a firewall rule.
+- After extensive enumeration, the pentester noticed that port `8083` was `LISTENING` on all interfaces, but this was not reported in the `nmap` scan.
 Therefore, he decided to forward this port using `chisel.exe`.

 - He uploaded the file `chisel_windows_amd64.exe` using the `upload` command of `meterpreter`.